 “identity is a relationship and not only an individual qualification, as everyday language has it.
 Therefore, the true identity question is not ‘Who am I?’ but ‘Who am I with regards to others, who are the others in relation to me?”

 Jean–François Gossiaux in the name of ‘Revue d’ethnologie française’ (cited in Ruano–Borbalan 1998: 2)

-With a focus on the social-psychological processes associated with individual and collective identity formation and fabrication, and on the premise that English language learning within the Japanese context is heavily implicated into the realm of nationhood and national attachment, this project sought to explore the relationships between four specific attitudinal facets of Japanese national identification (internationalism, patriotism, nationalism and commitment to national heritage), the perceived vitality of English speaking nations, the intercultural appeal of English speaking people, and attitudes toward learning English within a sample of 279 female freshmen students.
-A process of structural equation modelling (SEM) was undertaken in order to test a proposed model of the various interactions and relationships.
+With a focus on the social psychological processes associated with individual and collective identity formation and fabrication, and on the premise that English language learning within the Japanese context is heavily implicated into the realm of nationhood and national attachment, this project sought to explore the relationships between four specific attitudinal facets of Japanese national identification (internationalism, patriotism, nationalism and commitment to national heritage), the perceived vitality of English speaking nations, the intercultural appeal of English speaking people, and attitudes toward learning English within a sample of 279 female freshmen students.
+A process of Structural Equation Modelling (SEM) was undertaken in order to test a proposed model of interactions and relationships.
 A number of important relationships were identified and are discussed with a specific emphasis on the implications created by “native-English speaker” teacher roles and what they mean in terms of maintaining certain attitudinal facets of Japanese national identity among students.